Do you need to submit a tax return when you're self-employed?

-Each tax year runs from 6 April to 5 April - so the 2017-2018 tax year covers profits made in your accounting year that ended between 6 April 2017 and 5 April 2018.
+Each tax year runs from 6 April to 5 April - so the 2021-22 tax year covers any profits you've made during your accounting year, which will have ended between 6 April 2021 and 5 April 2022.

-If you send in your return later, you must file it online, and the HMRC software will tell you how much tax is due (although it doesn't always take account of your most recent payment on account).
+If you send in your return later, you must file it online, and the HMRC software will tell you how much tax is due.
+Note that this calculation doesn't always include your most recent payment on account.

 After your first full year of business, as well as paying tax for the tax year that’s just ended, you are also required to pay tax for the current year in two instalments.
 These are known as 'payments on account.'

 In this Q&A, we tell you everything you need to know about making payments on account, including changes in the rules due to the ongoing coronavirus crisis.

 Why do I have to make payments on account?

 Payments on account are designed to spread tax payments across the year, getting rid of the burden of paying all of the tax you owe in one big lump sum at the end of January.